 No decision can be “informed,” after all, given our remarkable level of ignorance.
 The best our rulers can do is flail away at possible solutions, but since they really have zero clue whether a solution will work, we’d be better off if they desisted from doing anything.

 And then I settle into a sort of anarchism, but without the bomb-throwing.
-It’s more like an anarchism of arm-waving: arms in the air, moving back in the forth, me shouting, “Stop, just stop it!
+It’s more like an anarchism of arm-waving: arms in the air, moving back and forth, me shouting, “Stop, just stop it!
 You have no idea what’s best.
 Please, just stop.”